hoachnt/hoachnt-web/content/articles/rethinking-frameworks.md

 ### Vue as an Example of Stability

-Interestingly, Vue has proven to be very stable since version two.
+Interestingly, Vue has proven to be very stable since version 3.
 The API hardly changes, and new features can be smoothly integrated into projects without requiring a complete code overhaul.
 This makes it a good choice for those who want a balance between innovation and predictability.

 ## Conclusion